eyedeekay/eyedeekay.github.io/ySidebar.md

  Java software with all the runtime dependencies and a Java environment which are required to make them work.
 We may be able to use this to create easier-to-use I2P installers.
+ * [Reseed Tools](reseed-tools/) Reseed Tools is a freestanding, secure, easy to configure I2P reseed server which is capable of transmitting a reseed by the clearnet or Tor .onion services.

 ### Tutorials, Research